MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-shipping-label.md

 ---
 title: Create a new shipping label
-description: Use this method in the Microsoft Hardware API to create a new shipping label.
+description: This method shows how to create a new shipping label in the Microsoft Hardware API.
 author: balapv
 ms.author: balapv
-ms.date: 04/12/2018
+ms.date: 08/21/2018
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-devices